jona937d/4_semester_jona21m9/Studytube.md

 <details>
 <summary> Describtion</summary>
 <br>
-Today i had to take the final Exam of the course.
+Today i attended the final Exam of the course.
 Sadly i ended up failing the test twice, scoring the highest of 60%.
 The test felt marginally harder than the small ones throughout the course.
 Some of the questions was examples of code with errors that i had to pick out.
 Other questions where examples of code where i had to figure out the output.
 There was also questions regarding other programming languages, such as Ruby, Java, JS, Ruby and C++, which i found very difficult to answer.
 </details>

 <details>